304 North Cardinal St.

 Privacy need not be completely abandoned in pursuit of curb appeal.
-A large feature tree or opaque structural screen can obscure the view into any exposed interior living spaces.
+A large feature tree or opaque structural screen can obscure the view into any exposed interior living space.

 “Front gardens serve a different purpose.
 Access is paramount and most people want to present a well-ordered approach to their homes.”The Essentials of Garden Design, by John Brookes